✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 9. Send client comms email Template for 2 client archetypes — web design and ops automation 15 minutes Beginner

 Total time to complete all actions: 2.5–3 hours spread across the week.
-Priority order: 1 → 2 → 4 → 9 (do these four today if nothing else).
+My priority order: 1 → 2 → 4 → 9 (I do these four today if nothing else).

 Action 1: Swap Your Default Coding Model to Gemini 3.5 Flash for 1 Week #

-Gemini 3.5 Flash is Google's new default workhorse — and it's 4× faster than Claude Sonnet 4.6 with comparable quality on coding tasks.
+Gemini 3.5 Flash is Google's new default workhorse — and it's 4× faster than Claude Sonnet 4.6 with comparable quality on coding tasks according to the Gemini 3.5 Flash documentation.
 Available today across the Gemini API, AI Studio, and integrated into Antigravity as the optimized default.

 Why This Matters Now #